 Steps to Protect your Personal Injury Claim

 An experienced personal injury lawyer will understand the importance of determining the limits and availability of the other driver’s insurance policy early on in the process to ensure that the proper steps are taken to protect your rights.
-Ferguson Barristers has a team of lawyers with a combined experience of over 80 years, including two Civil Litigation Specialists.
+Ferguson Barristers has a team of lawyers with extensive experience, including two Civil Litigation Specialists.
 If you have been injured in a car or motorcycle accident, contact us at 1-800-563-6348 to arrange a free initial consultation.